Stylok5/Project-1-Tetris/README.md

 ## Key Learnings

-I found the project challenging but at the same time a really usefull learning experience.
-In general I would say that even the blockers I faced were quite beneficial as I became more accostumed to paying attention to every single detail, writing comments and console logging everything to have a better understanding of what I need to do.
+I found the project challenging but at the same time a really useful learning experience.
+In general I would say that even the blockers I faced were quite beneficial as I became more accustomed to paying attention to every single detail, writing comments and console logging everything to have a better understanding of what I need to do.
 I also learned that sometimes I need to take a break when I'm stuck on a problem for too long and look at it again the next day with a clearer mind.
-Finally I think I improved my researching and problem solving skills and got a lot of confidence with writing code on my own, as I figured, that with enough trial and error everything can be fixed.
+Finally I think I improved my research and problem solving skills and got a lot of confidence with writing code on my own, as I figured that, that with enough trial and error and by staying persistent, anything can be fixed.

 ## Credits